Jean Galfione: Before the 1996 Olympic Games

-record by clearing 5.16m.
-In 1990, he won the World Junior Championships pole vault gold medal with a jump of 5.45m and also broke the pole vault national junior indoor record with a jump of 5.60m.
+record by clearing 5.16 m.
+In 1990 he won the World Junior Championships pole vault gold medal with a jump of 5.45 m and also broke the pole vault national junior indoor record with a jump of 5.60 m.

 Galfione clinched his first Olympic or World Outdoor/Indoor Championships medal when he won the pole vault bronze medal at the 1993 World Indoor Championships.

-Galfione won six successive Championnats de France d'athlétisme (French National Athletics Championships) outdoor pole vault titles at the senior level from 1993 to 1998.
-He also won three Championnats de France d'athlétisme (French National Athletics Championships) indoor pole vault titles at the senior level in 1990, 1993 and 1994.
+Galfione won six successive French National Athletics Championships outdoor pole vault titles at the senior level from 1993 to 1998.
+He also won three French National Athletics Championships indoor pole vault titles at the senior level in 1990, 1993 and 1994.

 1996 Olympic Games

-Galfione achieved the pinnacle of his pole vault career by winning the pole vault gold medal at the 1996 Olympics in Atlanta, Georgia.
-In the final of that competition, all the three medallists registered the same greatest height of 5.92m.
-Whereas Galfione and Igor Trandenkov both cleared 5.92m on their first attempt, Andrei Tivontchik could only clear 5.92m on his second attempt.
-Galfione had cleared 5.86m (the previous highest height) on his first attempt, whereas Trandenkov had two successive misses at 5.86m and chose to use his third and final attempt to clear 5.92m instead.
-Since all these three pole vaulters and no one else had succeeded in clearing 5.92m, the podium positions were still undecided.
-All of them subsequently had three consecutive misses in attempting to clear heights greater than 5.92m, and the contest was therefore declared over.
+Galfione achieved the pinnacle of his pole vault career by winning the pole vault gold medal at the 1996 Olympics in Atlanta.
+In the final of that competition, all the three medallists cleared the same height of 5.92 m.
+Whereas Galfione and Igor Trandenkov both cleared 5.92 m on their first attempt, Andrei Tivontchik could only clear 5.92 m on his second attempt.
+Galfione had cleared 5.86 m (the previous highest height) on his first attempt, whereas Trandenkov had two successive misses at 5.86 m and chose to use his third and final attempt to clear 5.92 m instead.
+Since all these three pole vaulters and no one else had succeeded in clearing 5.92 m, the podium positions were still undecided.
+All of them subsequently had three consecutive misses in attempting to clear heights greater than 5.92 m, and the contest was therefore declared over.
 Thus under the tie-breaking rules, Galfione (he had fewer misses in the final than Trandenkov) won the gold medal, with Trandenkov taking the silver and Tivontchik taking the bronze.
-Galfione's 5.92m winning clearance was a new Olympic record that was 2 cm higher than the previous Olympic record achieved by Sergey Bubka in the 1988 Olympics pole vault final.
+Galfione's 5.92 m winning clearance was a new Olympic record that was 2 cm higher than the previous Olympic record achieved by Sergey Bubka in the 1988 Olympics pole vault final.
 "This is one of the most beautiful days of my life," Galfione said right after the end of the competition.
 "All my hard work and patience have paid off.
 This is absolutely the result of my hard work.
 The competition was long and tough, but I recovered very well after every jump."

 After the 1996 Olympic Games

-On 6 March 1999, Galfione won the 1999 World Indoor Championships pole vault title, clearing 6.00m (which equalled Sergey Bubka's championship record set in the 1991 final) in the final.
+On 6 March 1999, Galfione won the 1999 World Indoor Championships pole vault title, clearing 6.00 m (which equalled Sergey Bubka's championship record set in the 1991 final) in the final.